 2. Turn Off Your Unit

-Once you have acquired the right size of air filter, it’s time to install it in your HVAC unit.
+Once you have acquired the right size of air filter, it’s time to install it in your heating & air conditioning unit.
 First things first, turn off your heating unit.
 You can do this by way of the thermostat or shutting off that switch in your circuit breaker.
 Just make sure that the system won’t turn on while you’re replacing the air filter.

-Every HVAC system or furnace is different, but the majority aren’t difficult to navigate.
+Every heating & air conditioning system or furnace is different, but the majority aren’t difficult to navigate.
 Your air filter will likely be located in a limited amount of places.
 Either the air handler is in the attic, basement, a hallway utility close, or in a return duct.

 4. Remove the Grill Covering Your Air Filter